Velop

 Black & White Mode:

-Plat (Platinum): A cool-toned, archival monochrome.
+Plat (Platinum): A cool-toned, archival monochrome for high-detail architectural and portrait shots.

 Color Mode:

 II.
-THE DARKROOM SCREEN
+THE DARKROOM

 Once you depress the Shutter Release Button, the chemistry begins.
 You will automatically shift to the Darkroom.